konnir/open_ai_clip_tests/README.md

 ### POST HOST:8081//syte_test/wearable
 * General:
-    * You can send image and get the top 3 wearable items inside it from 20 categories (fixed).
+    * You can send an image and get the top 3 wearable items inside it from 20 categories (fixed).
 * Input:
     * Headers = request_id, integer (optional)
     * Body = form-data,(key-value pairs of files or texts)